sig-rpc/sig-rpc.github.io/_optimisations/cpp/compiler-optimisations.md

 ## The Technical Detail

 There are many different optimisations which can be performed by a compiler, GCC [lists most of their compiler optimisations](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) and allows them to be individually toggled.
-Passing `-Q --help=optimizers` to GCC will list the exact set of optimisations enabled by the chosen optimisation level.
+Passing `-Q --help=optimizers` to `gcc`, `g++`, or `gfortran` will list the exact set of optimisations enabled by the chosen optimisation level.